 Agency employs the use of a Competitive Level Documentation Form ("CLDF") in cases where employees subject to a RIF must compete against each other in a lateral competition.
-In conducting the instant RIF, the principal of Aiton was given discretion to assign numerical values to the first three factors enumerated in Title 5, DCMR § 1503.2, supra, as deemed appropriate, while the "length of service" category was completed by the Department of Human Resources ("DHR").
+In conducting the instant RIF, the principal of Roosevelt was given discretion to assign numerical values to the first three factors enumerated in Title 5, DCMR § 1503.2, supra, as deemed appropriate, while the "length of service" category was completed by the Department of Human Resources ("DHR").

-Employee received a total of forty two and half (42.5) points on her CLDF.
+Employee received a total of five points on her CLDF.
 Employee was the lowest ranked person out of two in her competitive area and level.
-Employee's CLDF stated, in pertinent part, the following: